UN Watchdog Warns Safety Is ‘Deteriorating’ at Ukrainian Nuclear Power Plant

 The Zaporizhzhia nuclear plant director, Yuriy Chernichuk, who was installed by the Russian government, said in a statement that it was a Ukrainian drone carrying flammable liquid that caused the fire.

-The drone “flew through the top into the cooling tower and detonated,” he said, according to Russian state-run media Ria Novosti.
+“[The drone] flew through the top into the cooling tower and detonated,” he said, according to Russian state-run media Ria Novosti.
 “Judging by the speed with which the fire started, we can assume that there was something else there—bottles of gasoline or napalm because the fire broke out very quickly and spread over a large area.”

 The world’s worst nuclear disaster took place in 1986 in Chernobyl, Ukraine, while the country was under the control of the Soviet Union.
 At the time, the communist regime denied the disaster’s scale before it was forced to make evacuations of the area around the plant, which to this day remains uninhabited.

 The U.N.’s latest statement comes as Ukrainian forces continue to hold positions in Russia’s Kursk region, nearly two weeks after Kyiv launched a surprise cross-border incursion.
 Ukraine still remains under pressure in the eastern part of the country.
-The Washington-based Institute for the Study of War think tank said that it’s too early to tell whether the Ukrainian offensive will have a lasting effect on its overall outcome.
+The Washington-based Institute for the Study of War think tank stated that it’s too early to tell whether the Ukrainian offensive will have a lasting effect on its overall outcome.

-“A Russian counteroffensive operation to retake territory seized by Ukrainian forces in Kursk Oblast will very likely require even more manpower, equipment, and materiel,” it said.
+“A Russian counteroffensive operation to retake territory seized by Ukrainian forces in Kursk Oblast will very likely require even more manpower, equipment, and materiel,” it stated.
 “Russian sources have claimed that Ukrainian forces are consolidating their positions within Kursk Oblast and building fortifications, although it is too early to assess how hard Ukraine forces will defend occupied positions within Russia against likely Russian counteroffensive operations.”

 Jack Phillips